tpenaranda/vue-cryptojs/README.md

 const decryptedText = this.$CryptoJS.AES.decrypt(encryptedText, "Secret Passphrase").toString(this.CryptoJS.enc.Utf8)
 ```

-For VueJS v3 we suggest to use `inject` on Composition API:
+For Vue3 we suggest to use `inject` on Composition API:
 ```js
 <script>
 import { inject } from 'vue'